capuccino26/RNAseq/README.md

 [Repository](https://github.com/capuccino26/RNAseq)

 ## Workflow
-The steps 1 to 7 consists of wet lab procedures, while steps 7 to 14 consists of bioinformatics steps, which will be automated in the present project using python/R integration.
+The steps 1 to 7 consists of wet lab procedures, while steps 7 to 14 consists of bioinformatics steps, which will be automated in the present project using command line/java/python/R integration.
 The project is still under development, and the finished steps will be marked down in the following workflow.

 - [X] **1.
 Total RNA Extraction**
 - [X] **2. mRNA isolation**